derekvanderven/agi/README.md

 Expand with visual simulation or motivational layers as needed

 Contribution
+To contribute:
+1. Fork this repo
+2. Create a feature branch
+3. Submit a pull request with a clear description of your changes

 Contributions, bug reports, and enhancements are welcome.
 This project aims to enable open collaboration around AGI design principles inspired by the original blueprint.

 License